penn-wonderlab/penn-wonderlab.github.io/_projects/wonderbits/index.md

 3. [Filters and Lenses](tutorials/part2-3-views-and-filters/) — Filter by type, search, and save custom lenses
 4. [Document View](tutorials/part2-4-document-view/) — Create stories and share your thinking

-*More tutorials coming soon: Collaboration, AI Helpers, and Thinking Lab.*
+*More tutorials coming soon: Collaboration, Thinking Lab, and more.*